cpietsch82/nestjs-rest-api/README.md

 ## Description

 A little REST Api written in Typescript using the NestJS Framework ([Nest](https://github.com/nestjs/nest)).
-This should be a basic framework with lots of services pre installed and preconfigured like Authentication, Database Connection (via Mongoose) etc.
+This should be a basic framework with lots of services pre installed and preconfigured like Authentication, Database Connection (via Mongoose), Service Health Check, Webpack Bundling, etc.

 ## Authentication

-For authentication i am using the Passport with the JWT strategy.
+For authentication i am using the Passport package with the JWT strategy.
 All necessary informations about the npm package can you find here ([Passport](https://github.com/jaredhanson/passport)).
 Or here with an example integration in NestJS [Passport Integration in NestJS](https://docs.nestjs.com/recipes/passport).

 ## Installation

 This repository needs a local mongodb connection or docker.
 If you are not familiar with setting up a local mongodb server, just use the docker compose file.
 This generates a local mongodb server for you.
 Make sure you have the right mongodb connection credentials in `app.module.ts`.

 #### Docker